 PFAS compounds are an emerging water quality concern, and they are not yet regulated under the Safe Drinking Water Act.
 Here are many of the questions our customers have asked us about PFAS and Madison Water.

 What are PFAS?

-Where are the PFAS chemicals at Well 15 and Well 16 coming from?
+Where are the PFAS chemicals coming from?

 Unfortunately, cleaning up known contamination at Truax Air Field will not decrease PFAS detections at Well 15 for years or perhaps decades.
 It takes 35 to 50 years for PFAS to travel in groundwater from the air base to the well.
 We believe the chemicals we're seeing in the well now were used at the air base several decades ago.

 The sources of PFAS at other city wells are currently unknown.

 How much PFAS has been found in Madison water?